The Ancestral Diet (or variations of it) is quietly becoming more popular…but does that mean you should eat like a caveman?

 Grains and legumes may, in fact, be part of a pre-agricultural diet.
 Evidence for wheat, barley, and rice consumption dates back many thousands of years.

 However, they wouldn’t be processed or refined as you find them in supermarkets.
-Cultures who ate these foods first soaked, sprouted, fermented, or leavened them to make them edible.
+Cultures that ate these foods first soaked, sprouted, fermented, or leavened them to make them edible.

 Wild berries, fruits, nuts, and seeds, would make up a decent proportion of any past diet but crucially would only be available as part of a natural growth cycle.